tipollae/co-code.net/README.md

 # ⚡ Performance Design

-A naive implementation would emit socket events on every keystroke, causing excessive network traffic and server load.
+Rather than emittinng socket events on every keystroke, causing excessive network traffic and server load.

-Instead, co-code.net uses a dirty flag synchronization system.
+co-code.net instead uses a dirty flag synchronization system.

 When a user edits code:
 1. The user is marked as dirty